ff6347/ff6347.github.io/_posts/2017-01-08-Translation.md

 Writing a blog post each week is hard.
 Especially when you have a kid, a job, a wife, friends, a hobby and a paper due in 3 weeks.
 So here is just a quick one for this week.

-So this week I got amazed by two things.

 ---

 First the overwhelming change in Google Translate (you really should check it out).
 They applied some neural network magic to it and now have really good translations.
 This is awesome.
 It seems also that the AI created its own language.